Cornell-Sports-Analytics/education/README.md

 ## Important Links/Folders

-data - sample CSV datasets used throughout the notebooks
+`/data` - sample CSV datasets used through some of the notebooks

-notebooks - step-by-step Jupyter notebooks covering each topic, where you'll read explanations, run example code, and complete exercises
+`/notebooks` - step-by-step Jupyter notebooks covering each topic, where you'll read explanations, run example code, and complete exercises

 ---